 By Jane Langille

 Two new studies suggest millions of men may be risking a heart attack, stroke or premature death by using testosterone replacement therapy.
-Based on these studies, the FDA issued a safety announcement on January 31, 2014, saying that they are conducting an investigation and cautioning health-care professionals to carefully weigh the pros and cons of testosterone medications before writing prescriptions.
+Based on these studies, the on January 31, 2014, saying that they are conducting an investigation and cautioning health-care professionals to carefully weigh the pros and cons of testosterone medications before writing prescriptions. issued a safety announcement

 The news is surprising, and the media frenzy has added fuel to the flames of what one men’s health expert has called “hormonophobia.”